Amazon Best Practices and Amazon Product Detail Page Best Practices

 Encourage Repeat Purchases

-The ideal PDP will not only deploy enhanced content to share a brand’s story and highlight its products’ key features but instill trust in the consumer that “what they see is what they’ll get.”
+The ideal PDP deploys enhanced content to share a brand’s story and highlights its products’ features.
+It also instills trust in the consumer that “what they see is what they’ll get.”

-Your customers will be more likely to take a leap of faith and make an online purchase from you if your PDP offers:
+Your customers will be more likely to take a leap of faith and make an online purchase if you offer:

 Titles

-You could also try this quick formula for writing PDP titles: Brand + Product Name + Size + Color.
-While that formula won’t quite work for every product, it’s a good foundation for providing what customers are looking for when they scan product titles online.
+Try this quick formula for writing PDP titles: Brand + Product Name + Size + Color.
+While this formula won’t quite work for every product, it’s a good foundation — and checks off what customers are looking for when they scan product titles online.

 Images

-Amazon recommends brands employ as many relevant high-quality photos as possible, with a focus on clear, understandable, and attractively presented images.
-HD videos, 360-degree product photos, and lifestyle product photos will also help to drive a connection with your customers.
+Amazon recommends brands employ as many relevant high-quality photos as possible, and focus on clear, understandable, and attractively presented images.
+HD videos, 360-degree product photos, and lifestyle product photos will also help drive a connection with your customers.

 Bullet Points